patriziorenelli/wasa-photo/README.md

 course.

 ## Project structure
-•	cmd/ contains all executables o	cmd/healthcheck a daemon for checking the health of servers daemons; useful when the hypervisor is not providing HTTP readiness/liveness probes (e.g., Docker engine) o	cmd/webapi contains web API server daemon
+•	cmd/ contains all executables <br />
+    o	cmd/healthcheck a daemon for checking the health of servers daemons; useful when the hypervisor is not providing HTTP readiness/liveness probes (e.g., Docker engine)
+    o	cmd/webapi contains web API server daemon